andrew/ultimate-awesome/README.md

 - [awesome-dotnet-core-cn](https://github.com/AvensLab/awesome-dotnet-core-cn) - .Net Core 类库，工具，框架，软件汇总.
 - [awesome-civil-engineering](https://github.com/brandonhimpfen/awesome-civil-engineering) - A curated list of tools, frameworks, resources, and educational content for Civil Engineering.
 - [awesome-crypto-wallets](https://github.com/brandonhimpfen/awesome-crypto-wallets) - A curated list of awesome resources, tools, and wallets for securely storing, managing, and transferring cryptocurrencies.
 This list covers software wallets, hardware wallets, multi-currency wallets, and privacy-focused options.
-- [awesome-cybersecurity](https://github.com/brandonhimpfen/awesome-cybersecurity) - A curated list of high-quality cybersecurity resources, tools, frameworks, and communities to protect systems, networks, and data.
 - [awesome-machine-learning](https://github.com/brandonhimpfen/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-open-science](https://github.com/brandonhimpfen/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
 - [awesome-360video-search](https://github.com/briandicky/awesome-360video-search) - A curated list of awesome 360-degree video resources.